Ostrogoths: War with Byzantium (535–554)

 By 550 Justinian was able to put together an enormous force, an assembly designed to recover his losses and subdue any Gothic resistance.
 In 551, the Roman navy destroyed Totila's fleet and in 552 an overwhelming Byzantine force under Narses entered Italy from the north.
 Attempting to surprise the invading Byzantines, Totila gambled with his forces at Taginaei, where he was slain.
 Broken but not yet defeated, the Ostrogoths made one final stand at Campania under a chief named Teia, but when he was also killed in battle at Nuceria they finally capitulated.
 On surrendering, they informed Narses that evidently "the hand of God was against them" and so they left Italy for the northern lands of their fathers.
 After that final defeat, the Ostrogothic name wholly died.
 The nation had practically evaporated with Theodoric's death.
 The leadership of western Europe therefore passed by default to the Franks.
 Consequently, Ostrogothic failure and Frankish success were crucial for the development of early medieval Europe, for Theodoric had made it "his intention to restore the vigor of Roman government and Roman culture".
 The chance of forming a national state in Italy by the union of Roman and Germanic elements, such as those that arose in Gaul, in Iberia, and in parts of Italy under Lombard rule, was thus lost.
-The failures of the barbarian kingdoms to maintain control of the regions they conquered were partly the result of leadership vacuums like those which resulted from the death of Theodoric (also the lack of male succession) and Totila but additionally as a consequence of political fragmentation amid the Germanic tribes as their loyalties wavered between their kin and their erstwhile enemies.
+The failures of the barbarian kingdoms to maintain control of the regions they conquered were partly the result of leadership vacuums like those that resulted from the death of Theodoric (also the lack of male succession) and Totila but additionally as a consequence of political fragmentation amid the Germanic tribes as their loyalties wavered between their kin and their erstwhile enemies.
 Frankish entry onto the geopolitical map of Europe also bears into play: had the Ostrogoths attained more military success against the Byzantines on the battlefield by combining the strength of other Germanic tribes, this could have changed the direction of Frankish loyalty.
 Military success or defeat and political legitimacy were interrelated in barbarian society.